mr7brown/agb.github.io/pages/git-collection/git-advanced.md

 ## Closing Thoughts

 That's it!
-You have just worked through the typical lifecycle of a typical docs as code project.
+You have just worked through the typical lifecycle of a docs as code project.
 Minus working on actual files.

 The last post of the collection [Mastering Git](/git-master.html) is short, but packs some handy shortcuts and best practices.